bldgtyp/ph_navigator/README.md

   - [ ] shadow map

 #### API:
-- [ ] Create Pydantic Response Models
+- [X] Create Pydantic Response Models
-- [ ] Refactor all API endpoints to use Pydantic Models
+- [X] Refactor all API endpoints to use Pydantic Models
+- [X] Re-write the other endpoints (spaces, pipes, etc..) with Pydantic
 - [ ] Move file paths into config file
-- [ ] Re-write the other endpoints (spaces, pipes, etc..) with Pydantic
+- [ ] Add some form of basic Auth